 For prospective clients looking to either get a new website produced or to have an older one updated with a fresh design, finding a good web developer is difficult.
 What’s become more challenging is finding a real developer or development team that’s not one of these new, fangled fake web developers that we’ve seen cropping up on the internet these days.

 Fake developers are a risk factor for people because when they take an upfront deposit, there’s a real risk of not getting your website or your money refunded either.
 Some of these fakers are good enough at what they do that they find ways around PayPal and Payoneer policies to avoid chargebacks and make off with the deposits from many clients before eventually being shut down.
 What should you look for?

 A fake developer may still have a website.
-In fact, likely they will have.
+Likely they will have.
 However, they will have a portfolio that wasn’t created by them.
-Ask them to put you in touch with several of the clients listed in their portfolio.
+Ask them to put you in touch with several of the clients listed in their portfolios.
 See how they react.
 Get the contact details for each site in their portfolio from Google, not from them.
 That way they cannot give you the number of their friend pretending to be them.

 Call Them Up and Check Online Reputation